jaixbhatia/BIP/README.md

 # Introduction

-The current version (1.0) takes serial data from an ESP32 and outputs to a simple website.
-In future versions, the code will be better commented and the website will not only be responsive, but take in the data from the Adafruit sensor.
+The current version (1.1) takes serial data from an ESP32 and outputs data to a simple chart on a responsive website.
 This code should work on any code that uses Arduino.
 I am using a 2015 Macbook Pro on MacOS Monterey to run the following.

 ## Disclaimer